BenjaminPlanterose/UMtools/README.md

   * Nearby probes are not affected by genetic artefacts.

-Asumption 2 is great violated at HLA loci, known to be hotspots for genetic variability.
+Asumption 2 is greatly violated at HLA loci, known to be hotspots for genetic variability.
 As a result, nearby CpGs atefactually affected by underlying genetic variants display artefactual comethylation due to linkage disequilibrium between underlying variant.
 As an example:

 ```r